 Appointment of Neal K. (Doc) Fenkell as operations and sales manager of the Detroit Tiger Television Network was announced recently by John E. Fetzer, owner and president of the Tigers.
-Fenkell makes his home in sales and special events.
-He will devote his entire time to television duties in the future, Fetzer said.
-His ofices will be at Tiger Sta-
+Fenkell makes his home in

 Plymouth.
-Fenkell has been traffic director of the club-operaed network this season, in addition to filling the duties of director of group ticket
+Fenkell has been traffic director of the club-operaed network this season, in addition to filling the duties of director of group ticket sales and special events.